everest-engineering/rag_spike/README.md

 * `<OVERSAMPLE RATIO>` is a multiplier of the number of results to summarise.
 When reranking this will be applied to how many results to fetch for the reranking process
 * `-rr` is optional when specified on the commandline causes the reranking process to be used.
 If not specified the raw matches from the index are used

 All retrieved documents will be printed to the console and then the LLM summary with be printed after.
+Results will also be written to a text file that is placed in the `tmp` directory in the project.

 ### Searching just for matching documents
 You can simply get a list of documents that match a given search along with their scores that are assigned by the search algorithms.
 Note the closer a score is to zero, the better a match it is considered to be.
 This is useful for getting an idea of the quality of a search, without needing to run the generation step.